csells/go_router/README.md

 }
 ```

+With the router in place, your app can now navigate between pages.

 # Navigation
-With the router in place, you can navigate between pages in your app using the `GoRouter.go` method:
+To navigate between pages, use the `GoRouter.go` method:

 ```dart
 // navigate using the GoRouter